-Term Definition Special categories of personal data Personal data which is more sensitive and so needs more protection, including information about an individual's: Personal data which is more sensitive and so needs more protection, including information about an individual's: Any information relating to an identified, or identifiable, individual.
-This may include the individual's: Name (including initials) Identification number Location data Online identifier, such as a username It may also include factors specific to the individual's physical, physiological, genetic, mental, economic, cultural or social identity.
-Racial or ethnic origin Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
+Term Definition Personal data Any information relating to an identified, or identifiable, individual.
+This may include the individual's: • Name (including initials) • Identification number • Location data • Online identifier, such as a username It may also include factors specific to the individual's physical, physiological, genetic, mental, economic, cultural or social identity. • Racial or ethnic origin Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
 Processing can be automated or manual.